 It is widely recognised by Government, employers and education providers that we need to build a pipeline of cyber talent, both to respond to cyber threats and to grow the UK cyber security sector.
 Curriculum development is required across degree programmes to help prepare students for entry-level security career opportunities and develop security-aware users.

-To address these challenges, the Higher Education Academy (HEA) has been funded by the Department of Culture, Media and Sport (DCMS), to support the higher education sector in creating and disseminating evidenced-informed practice in this field.
+To address these challenges, the Higher Education Academy (now Advance HE) was been funded by the Department of Culture, Media and Sport (DCMS), to support the higher education sector in creating and disseminating evidenced-informed practice in this field.
 Since 2014, 11 higher education providers across the UK have been awarded grant funding to improve cyber security teaching and learning.